nss-evening-cohort-3/linked-list-individual-assignment-ryan-b-writin/README.md

-# CSharpSinglyLinkedLists
+# CSharp LinkedLists

-Cohort Grape (7) Linked List Project.
+Linked List Project.

 This is the C# equivalent of https://github.com/elizabrock/linked_list_cohort_blueberry